whitschroder/remote-sensing/_sources/corona.md

 ## Stitching Imagery

 [Hugin](https://hugin.sourceforge.io/) can be used to stitch the CORONA imagery into a single transect.
-Load images, Align images, and Create panorama.
+Load images in order (I have had best results with lens type: Orthographic).
+If the Camera and Lens window pops up, click Cancel if you do not have the metadata.
+You may get the option to mask out portions of the photo (optional).
+Then, Align images, and if successful, Create panorama.

 ## ArcGIS Pro